Would you like to change your language?

 Ginger Beer vs Ginger Ale – Is There a Difference?

 The thought of ginger ale takes many of us back to the days when we’d be told that the tried-and-tested cure for a stomach ache is simple; a glass of ginger ale.
 Skip a decade or two, and you’re at the supermarket buying ingredients to whip up a batch of Moscow Mules.
-You’re faced with two soft drinks that both have the word ginger in their name, and you think surely there’s not much of a difference between the two… Or is there?
+You’re faced with two sodas that both have the word ginger in their name, and you think surely there’s not much of a difference between the two… Or is there?
 Overthink it no more, and allow us to explain what sets ginger beer apart from ginger ale.

 What’s the difference?